 This format and content of the Discovery Adventures podcast touches on many of Land Rover‘s key messages without sounding like a ten-part infomercial.
 It’s also generous in its approach; you certainly don’t need to own a Discovery to be able to enjoy it; this is high quality, free content that anyone can access, helping to build brand advocacy among people who are not even customers…yet.

 If a brand’s only goal when starting a podcast is to tell the world how awesome they and their products are; you know it’s going to be a tough listen.
 Very few people will voluntarily listen to an infomercial, and that’s essentially what this kind of production will sound like – albeit a long and segmented one.

 A well-known and trusted British brand recently launched a branded podcast that was meant to showcase their commitment to sustainability.
 Sadly, it’s ended up sounding like the equivalent of a company presentation on CSR.
 Rather than telling the story of sustainability through human interest, third party insight or inspiring investigations, they have essentially created a dull series of unappealing adverts.

 If no budget or resource has been set aside to create the podcast, the quality can really suffer.
 Not only does this feel unprofessional, it risks the brand responsible becoming associated with cheap, low quality content.
 And without being unfair and naming names, there have been a few branded podcasts in the last few years that have made me take a sharp intake of breath.
 This is mainly down to bad audio, which can result in a very unpleasant listening experience, with erratic sound levels and distracting background noise becoming hugely irritating.
 This is especially the case for headphone listeners, who have the badly-edited audio streaming directly into their ears.

 So, what can you do to avoid the pitfalls?

 Keen to start podcasting for your business?
-We still have spaces left on our last Podcast 101 workshop of 2018 – click here to find out more.
+We still have spaces left on our Podcast 101 workshop in March – click here to find out more.